shivashant25/Power-platform-Copilot/Instructions/Labs/LAB-03.md

 ## Task-02: Create your Power Automate flow

-1.create your Power Automate flow by following these steps:

 2.Select the Add node button below the question node to add a new node to the topic.
 Select Call an action > Create a flow, as shown in the following screenshot.
 Power Automate opens in a new browser window and includes the scaffolding pre and post actions for a new Power Automate flow to interact with Microsoft Copilot Studio, as shown in the second screenshot.